TylusDawkins/u2_hw_express_fruits/README.md

 - Try to test this route out by navigating to `http://localhost:8000/ping` with your web browser.
 - Alternatively, you could test this route by using a tool like [Insomnia](https://insomnia.rest/) to make a `GET` request to the same URL.

 Now that's what I call computer ping-pong!
 Let's create a few more routes to ping our express server with below.
-Before doing so, let's recall the basic syntax for an express `GET` route request made with an instance of express.
+Before doing so, let's recall the basic syntax for an express `GET` route method made with an instance of express.
 In this case `app` is our express instance:

 ```js
 app.get('/someroute', (req, res) => {